happyuc-project/meteor-package-tools/README.md

 **Note** This is only available when used as a Meteor package.

-To start polling for ticker prices run `EthTools.ticker.start()`
+To start polling for ticker prices run `HucTools.ticker.start()`

 It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
-`EthTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.
+`HucTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.